How Much Is The Motability Good Condition Bonus Worth?

 There are hundreds of vehicles available that require no upfront Advance Payment, but if you choose a more expensive model, it’s likely you will need to pay an Advance Payment at the beginning of the agreement.
 This can range from £49 up to many thousands of pounds.

 No. Although the Motability car is leased to you, the ownership of the vehicle remains with Motability Operations during the 3 year term (5 for Wheelchair Accessible Vehicles), which means it has to be handed back.
 At the end of the agreement there are two options:

 Customers who have very low mileage on their car, have expensive adaptations or who are waiting for their new Motability car to arrive can sometimes extend their lease.

 It pays to take good care of your Motability car.
 At the end of your lease, Motability could pay you £600 (or £900 for WAVs) if the car hasn't suffered any serious damage.
 When you hand your car back, the dealer will take photos and carry out a full appraisal of the vehicle.
-If Motability decide that the car qualifies for the Good Condition Bonus, they'll send you a cheque in the post within 28 days.
+If Motability decide that the car qualifies for the Good Condition Bonus they'll pay the money straight into your bank account or send you a cheque in the post.

 Keeping your car in a good condition makes it easier for Motability to sell it after you've handed it back to them.